mx1001/hardops_manual/docs/future_ideas_wishlist.md

     - Symmetrize and Automirror

-- Replacement of booltool and expand in hardops
-  > One of the the first tools required has seen many changes that are alternative to the initial creator so a consolidation of this workflow in Hops and removal of the requirement would make things easier.
-Also this would allow for expansion behavior.

 - Pizza Ops V2 (customizable locations)
   > Pizza Ops has become cult classic however the functionality is limited.